asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 Rust code done and compiled, we can't wait to interact with it.
 To do it we'll use a couple of unstable APIs from Deno, `openPlugin` and `core`.

-The first thing we'll do is load the plugin.
-We'll do it by calling `Deno.openPlugin` with the path to the plugin file.
-Here we'll also have to handle the file extensions, depending on the Operative System.
+We'll need to load the plugin, using `Deno.openPlugin`, and handling the different file extensions depending on the Operative System.

-1. Create a JavaScript file, `main.js` and add the following code there.

 ```ts
 const filenameBase = "test_plugin";